hazhyni/hazhyni/README.md

 ## 🙋‍♂️ About Me

-  Greetings, my name is Hazhiyah Yumni.
+  Greetings, my name is **__Hazhiyah Yumni__**.
 I started from my curiosity about how to create and use an application for everyone needs.
 I also continue training related to website development and presently learning about android development.
 I am currently studying with a degree in Information Systems at Malikussaleh University.
 I would love to analyzing system requirements from several references into something that more structured.

 ## 🪐 Language and Tools
   *Language*